quakelive-server-standards/ql-api/README.md

 ## Credits

-Credits go out to PredatH0r which samle data was used: https://github.com/PredatH0r/XonStat/tree/master/feeder/sample-data
+Credits go out to PredatH0r of which repository some sample data was used: https://github.com/PredatH0r/XonStat/tree/master/feeder/sample-data